-Non-attendance is managed in state schools in line with the DETE policies, SMS-PR-029: Managing Student Absences and SMS-PR-036: Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism
+Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.

-- Roll marking twice daily in classrooms - Phone calls made by the Principal to parents who have students that missed 3 days in succession without parents providing a reason.
+- Roll marking twice daily in classrooms - Phone calls made by the Principal to parents who have students that missed 3 days in succession without parents providing a reason. - Attendance draw each Semester (reward) for students with less than 3 absences.